moefh/spork/README.md

 - Phases 5 and 6 should be easy: process escape sequences in character constants and string literals and join adjacent strings.

-- First bit of phase 7 is also east: converting preprocessing tokens to tokens.
+- First bit of phase 7 is also easy: converting preprocessing tokens to tokens.

 - The rest of phase 7 is where the fun begins: parsing and compilation.